Ayushgup85/Climate-Action/README.md

 As the climate is changing very quickly.It is our duty to make people aware about the changes happening in the climate due to the some actions taken by us.

 # What does this website do
+On this website user can get all the info regarding the climate change.